 Read more on the anti-inflammatory diet for spondylitis.

-Are you or someone you care for living with spondylitis?
+Have you tried any natural treatments for spondylitis?
+Has your doctor recommended any supplements?
+What have you found to be helpful?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.